Faddeev Calculation of $_\Lambda^3$H incorporating 2{\pi}-exchange $\Lambda$NN Interaction: Abstract

 \section{Abstract}

 Faddeev calculations of hypertriton (\h3t) separation energy are performed, incorporating $2\pi$-exchange $\Lambda $NN three-baryon force.
-Repulsive contributions of the three-baryon force in the order of 50 $-$ 100 keV are found, depending on the NN interactions employed.
-The effect is not negligible compared with the small separation-energy of \h3t and is essential to gauge the two-body $\Lambda$N interactions.
+Repulsive contributions of the three-baryon force in the order of 20 keV are found, depending on the NN interactions employed.
+The effect is not negligible compared with the small separation-energy of \h3t.